Skip to contents

 Enter glydet 🚀—your toolkit for calculating derived traits with unprecedented precision.
 But here’s where it gets exciting: glydet brings the power of derived traits to the glycoproteomics community for the first time, enabling site-specific trait analysis.
 Plus, it features an intuitive domain-specific language that lets you define custom traits tailored to your research needs.

-Important Note: This package is built on the glyrepr package, and heavily relies on the glyexp package.
+This package is built on the glyrepr package, and heavily relies on the glyexp package.
 If you are not familiar with these two packages, we highly recommend checking out their introductions first.
+Also, to fully understand the concepts and functions in this package, it is recommended to have a basic understanding of the glymotif package.

 library(glydet)